oracle/terraform-provider-oci/website/docs/r/opensearch_opensearch_cluster.html.markdown

 * `master_node_host_ocpu_count` - The number of OCPUs configured for cluster's master nodes.
 * `master_node_host_shape` - The node shape for the cluster's master nodes.
 * `master_node_host_type` - The instance type for the cluster's master nodes.
+* `nsg_id` - The OCID of the NSG where the private endpoint vnic will be attached.
 * `opendashboard_fqdn` - The fully qualified domain name (FQDN) for the cluster's OpenSearch Dashboard API endpoint.
 * `opendashboard_node_count` - The number of OpenSearch Dashboard nodes configured for the cluster.
 * `opendashboard_node_host_memory_gb` - The amount of memory in GB, for the cluster's OpenSearch Dashboard nodes.